intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 differentiation between interactive and non-interactive services.

 For the network to application direction there is similarly sensitive information, such as the precise location of the user.
 On the other hand, various generic network conditions, predictive bandwidth and latency capabilities, and so on might be attractive information that applications can use to determine, for instance, optimal strategies for changing codecs.

-However, this information should not form a mechanism to provide a side-channel into what other users are doing.
+However, information given by the network about load conditions and so on should not form a mechanism to provide a side-channel into what other users are doing.

 While information needs to be specific and provided on a per-need basis, it is often beneficial to provide declarative information that,